GregorR/style/CONTRACTIONS.md

 outlawed because the resulting laws were “more difficult to read than Latin records of preceding ages” ([Hendrickson 1971](https://doi.org/10.2307/356528)).
-Second, Jonathan Swift (or as I call him, J'ift) vocally abhored contractions of all kinds, and was possibly English's first prescriptivist, wishing “that some Method should be thought on for ascertaining and fixing our Language for ever” ([Bishop 1998](https://core.ac.uk/download/pdf/153775779.pdf)).
+Second, Jonathan Swift (or as I call him, J'ift) vocally abhorred contractions of all kinds, and was possibly English's first prescriptivist, wishing “that some Method should be thought on for ascertaining and fixing our Language for ever” ([Bishop 1998](https://core.ac.uk/download/pdf/153775779.pdf)).
 Legal writing is not a